postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 warning: false
 ---

 Using the Postman mock service requires the following: a collection with requests, a mock server, and saved request examples.
-You can save as many examples to a collection as you please, and the mock server will return these examples predictably.
+You can save as many examples to a collection as you want, and the mock server will return these examples predictably.
 But how exactly does the mock decide which example to return?

 ## Matching algorithm for mocks